Podcast Series developed with Desperate Artwives and in association with the Women’s Art Library, Special Collections, Goldsmiths University.

 LADA DIY 14

-Along with Bridget Floyer I am one of the lead artists of LADA DIY 14.
-Together we will be running two workshops for live artists or those interested in live art in Autumn 2017 at Colchester Arts Centre.
+Along with Bridget Floyer I was one of the lead artists for LADA DIY 14 (2017) running two workshops and open dialogue with a group of Artists in Colchester Arts Centre during 2017.

-I am one of the Artists involved in this collaborative project between UCA Farnham and the National Archives, funded by Friends of the National Archives.
+I am one of six Artists involved in this ongoing collaborative project within the National Archives, funded by Friends of the National Archives.
 The project was established by archivist Ann Chow and is concerned with the activation of Archives using contemporary Artists.
 2016-

 I was one of the Artists involved in this project reactivating the Working Press archives during 2016.
 The project resulted in an exhibition and a publication, RISE: WITH YOUR CLASS NOT FROM IT which is available from bookRooms.
 The project was a collaboration with UCA Farnham, bookRooms and Artist Stefan Szczelkun.